A topic from the subject of Kinetics in Chemistry.

 Data Analysis

-The data from complex reaction experiments can be analyzed to obtain information about the reaction mechanism.
-The data can be plotted to determine the order of the reaction and the activation energy.
-The data can also be used to determine the rate law for the reaction.
+Data from complex reaction experiments are analyzed to understand the reaction mechanism.
+Data plotting helps determine reaction order and activation energy, and is also used to determine the rate law.

 Applications

-The study of complex reactions has a variety of applications.
-These applications include:
+The study of complex reactions has broad applications:

 Conclusion